rebejellis/hugo-docs-website/docs/choose-your-model2.md

 - **Use Case Specificity**: Determine the specific tasks or projects you intend to use the model for.
 Different models may excel in various domains, such as general writing, technical content, or creative endeavors.

-### Word/Docs**
+### Word/Docs

---- **Writing and Editing Copy**: Determine if your primary task involves drafting new content or refining existing text.
+- **Writing and Editing Copy**: Determine if your primary task involves drafting new content or refining existing text.
 Some models excel at generating fresh content, while others are better suited for editing and refining.

 ### Excel/Sheets

-<details><summary>Data Preparation</summary>
-Assess whether your workflow involves cleaning lists, extracting entities, or normalizing formats.
-Certain models are adept at processing structured data and performing data cleaning tasks efficiently.</details>
+- **Data Preparation**: Assess whether your workflow involves cleaning lists, extracting entities, or normalizing formats.
+Certain models are adept at processing structured data and performing data cleaning tasks efficiently.
-<details><summary>Analysis</summary>
-Consider if your use case involves summarizing text, classifying documents, or categorizing information.
-Models tailored for analytical tasks can provide accurate summaries, classifications, and categorizations.</details>
+= **Analysis**: Consider if your use case involves summarizing text, classifying documents, or categorizing information.
+Models tailored for analytical tasks can provide accurate summaries, classifications, and categorizations.

 ## Model Comparison